WebAhead/promise-practice/README.md

    - Wait 1 second then log this string
 1. Use `light` to log a sequence of traffic light colours with a one second pause between each E.g. `"green", "amber", "red", "amber", "red", "green", "finished"`

-Try not to let your callbacks go beyond a single level of nesting!